Chelsea investigating Enzo Fernandez's video of Argentina squad that French Football Federation alleges is racist

 Chelsea are investigating a video Enzo Fernandez posted on social media which the French Football Federation alleges is racist.

-Fernandez's post on Instagram shows him and his Argentina chanting about the France team after their Copa America victory over Colombia.
+Fernandez and some of his Argentina team-mates were chanting a derogatory song about the France team in an Instagram live video published on his account after they beat Colombia in the Copa America final on Sunday.

-Wesley Fofana, his Chelsea team-mate, reposted the video on his X, formerly known as Twitter, with the words: "Football in 2024: uninhibited racism".
+Wesley Fofana, Fernandez's Chelsea team-mate, reposted the video on X, formerly known as Twitter, with the words: "Football in 2024: uninhibited racism".

-The French Football Federation has said it will file a legal complaint alleging "racially offensive and discriminatory remarks" were made by Argentina players following their Copa America victory over Colombia on Sunday night.
+The French Football Federation has said it will file a legal complaint alleging "racially offensive and discriminatory remarks" were made by Argentina players.

 In a statement, the FFF - the governing body of French football - said its president Philippe Diallo would challenge FIFA president Gianni Infantino and Argentina Football Association boss Claudio Fabian Tapia to respond to the alleged remarks.